Gravity boots allow you to hang from a pull-up bar upside down. The boots are also called inversion boots because the body is in an inverted position.

 Below are three recommended gravity boots to try.

-They are top-of-the-line boots according to the Inversion Helper website.
-They are quite versatile.
+They are top-of-the-line boots and quite versatile.
 The boots are designed to work with bars other than those manufactured by Missyee.

 A chin-up bar that you already have at home is an excellent choice.
 No manual is needed to attach the Missyee Inversion Boots.